 These innovative hotel design trends will wow hospitality guests

-The following hotel design trends can serve as a roadmap to wow even the most demanding guests.
+The following hotel design trends can serve as a roadmap to wow even the most demanding of guests.

-1. A PERSONALIZED EXPERIENCE
+2. A HYPER-PERSONALIZED EXPERIENCE

 In recent years, hotels have become travel destinations themselves, resulting in spaces being designed with various strategies in mind to cater to the needs of every type of guest and provide exceptional experiences.
 Guests will continue to demand amenities and services, but they will be more inclined to focus on “experiencing” rather than on “having.”